dezmou/42/README.md

 School projet for the 42 school (Paris) by Modez MARTIN

-The folder begining by ft_ are shcool projects
+The folders begining by ft_ are shcool projects

 42 login: momartin